- Operation Military Child Care (OMCC)

 Kids On Site/Short Term Alternative Child Care

-(Ages 6 weeks-12 years) Offers short term hourly child care for Families using/attending Command Sponsored events, e.g., Strong Bonds, Family Readiness Groups, Memorial Services, Yellow Ribbon Events, etc. Provided by CYS Services employees in a variety of on and off post settings which may include Family and Morale, Welfare and Recreation facilities, Chapels, Armed Forces Recreation Centers, Hotels, Schools, Armories, etc. Parents remain on site or are immediately available in an adjacent facility
+(Ages 6 weeks-12 years) Offers short term hourly child care for Families using/attending Command Sponsored events, e.g., Strong Bonds, Family Readiness Groups, memorial services, Yellow Ribbon events, etc. Provided by CYS Services employees in a variety of on and off post settings which may include Family & MWR facilities, chapels, Armed Forces Recreation Centers, hotels, schools, armories, etc. Parents remain on site or are immediately available in an adjacent facility.

 Kids At Home